top of page

 Financial Annual Report

-Your philanthropic support, volunteer efforts, and engagement with school life during the 2021-2022 year helped raise $1.2M in contributed income, 119% of our goal.
-This success was driven by creative fundraising efforts—hybrid events, annual sponsorship opportunities, and targeted initiatives—and this community’s sustained responsiveness to the needs of the times.
+Your philanthropic support, volunteer efforts, and engagement with school life during the 2024-2025 year helped raise over $2M in contributed income, 162% of our goal.
+This success was driven by creative fundraising efforts—dynamic events, annual sponsorship opportunities, and targeted initiatives—and this community’s sustained responsiveness to the needs of the times.
 Our supporters rose to the occasion to keep Carondelet on the cutting edge of whole-person secondary education and used philanthropy to maintain the exceptional experience our students and their families expect and deserve.

 Financial Aid

-Approximately 45% of Carondelet students received financial aid, including $1.5 million in need-based grants and $350,000 in merit awards.
+Approximately 51% of Carondelet students receive some form of financial aid, including $2.67 million in need-based grants and merit awards.

 Academics

-Our prized faculty continue to create innovative, interdisciplinary programs that differentiate our graduates from all other high school students.
-As a college preparatory school, we prepare students for a traditional learning environment where standardized test scores and AP classes are critical to the college admissions process, and offer real-world experiences and critical thinking skills that transcend secondary education.
+Our exceptional faculty continue to create and deliver innovative, interdisciplinary programs that differentiate our graduates from all other high school students.
+As a college preparatory school, we prepare students for a traditional learning environment where standardized test scores and AP classes are critical to the college admissions process and offer real-world experiences and critical thinking skills that transcend secondary education.

 • 16:1 student to faculty ratio